AshwiniScripter/Pedometer_app/README.md

 # **Pedometer App**

-A simple Android app that counts your steps using the device's built-in step detector sensor.
-Stay motivated and track your steps as you move closer to your fitness goals!
+The **Pedometer App** is a lightweight and efficient Android application designed to help you track your steps effortlessly using the device's built-in step detector sensor.
+Stay motivated to achieve your fitness goals by monitoring your daily activity in real time.

 ---